Getting started

 In the thread selection UI, threads are automatically grouped on thread name.
 Both single threads and thread groups can be selected by clicking on them, and then pressing 'Apply'.
 It is also possible to multi-select threads by holding CTRL and clicking on the threads and/or thread groups that you want to select.
 To quick-select a thread or group of threads, double-click the item, and it will apply the selection immediately.
 In the following example, we clicked on the 'Job Scheduler' group, which will filter to all the Job Scheduler threads:

-An alternative way of filtering data in the CallGraph view is by clicking on a bar in the threads view.
+An alternative way of filtering data in the CallGraph view is by clicking on a function in the threads view.
 The view is now filtered so that is displays only the selected function and all its children:

 To clear this function filter and return to the thread selection UI, click on the cross icon in the filter.